davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/period-comma.png)

-The period, I assume, is basically a proxy for sentence length, where more periods mean shorter sentences?
-So - long, descriptive sentences at the start; short, staccato, action-filled sentences at the end?
+I assume the period is basically a proxy for sentence length, where more periods mean shorter sentences?
+Something like - long, descriptive sentences at the start, versus short, staccato, action-filled sentences at the end?
 And it makes sense that commas would be (sort of) the inverse of this, since - fewer periods means longer sentences, which means more commas?
 And, they kiss at the end!

 Anyway, there's sort of an infinity of stuff to look at here, and it's hard to know where to start.
-I'm writing code right now to look at all of these in the context of bigrams / trigrams (eg, what's following "the" in different percentiles, what's coming before and after "and"?), which I'll try to look at next.
+I'm writing code right now to look at all of these in the context of higher-order ngrams (eg, what's following "the" in different percentiles?), which I'll try to look at next.